 Please note, your name will not be added to any mailing lists, nor will any of your personal details, under any circumstances, be passed on to third parties.
 Your privacy is of paramount importance.

 Working with agencies or handling third party data

-Occasionally I work with agencies or other small businesses who may have to engage a third party in our communications.
-For example, an agency may have a copywriting brief for me on behalf of a client, or a small business owner might advise that I speak to an associate to assist with an article.
+Occasionally we work with agencies or other small businesses who may have to engage a third party in our communications.
+For example, an agency may have a copywriting brief on behalf of a client, or a small business owner might advise that we speak to an associate to assist with an article.

 In these cases, when the processing of a third party’s personal data is required, you as data controller are also data processor for the third party personal data you are handling.
-This means that you are responsible for ensuring that the person whose details you are giving to me has given you his/her consent – it is your responsibility under GDPR to ensure you have consent to pass me this information.
-When using third party information to facilitate my work, for example seeing a client’s email address in a content brief, I cannot be responsible for the client’s consent to me having this information.
-All content briefs are stored indefinitely and can be deleted or retrieved upon request from my clients.
-Only data which has been previously provided to me by my client can be retrieved.
+This means that you are responsible for ensuring that the person whose details you are giving us has given you his/her consent – it is your responsibility under GDPR to ensure you have consent to pass us this information.
+When using third party information to facilitate our work, for example seeing a client’s email address in a content brief, we cannot be responsible for the client’s consent to us having this information.
+All content briefs are stored indefinitely and can be deleted or retrieved upon request from our clients.
+Only data which has been previously provided to us by our clients can be retrieved.